NaokiAkai/AutoNavi/ros/src/localizer/README.md

 `$ source [AutoNavi]/ros/devel/setup.bash`
 `$ roslaunch localizer amcl.launch use_dspd:=true`

-Finally, to visualize the localization process, please run a following command in a new terminal.
+To visualize the localization process, please run a following command in a new terminal.
 `$ rviz -d [AutoNavi]/ros/rviz.rviz`

 You can control the simulated robot using the allow keys and stop it using the space key.
 Note that a small black window should be active when controlling the simulated robot.